FAQs: How we are caring for you

 How are the facilities cleaned between patients?
 Exam rooms, equipment, other?
 How frequently is the waiting room cleaned?

 All of our clinical environments including operating rooms and exam rooms are thoroughly cleaned in accordance with infection control guidelines between each case.
 Waiting areas are also cleaned regularly, in accordance with infection control guidelines.

 What precautions should I take when I come in for an appointment or surgery?

 You will be contacted prior to your appointment by a Main Line Health representative to review screening questions and additional information about your surgery.
 If you have any symptoms that could be consistent with COVID-19 (these include fevers, chills, cough, loss of sense of taste or smell, muscle pain, headache, or sore throat), you will receive a call back from a Main Line Health representative.
 They will review your symptoms with you and determine if you need a COVID-19 test, a telemedicine visit, or if you should reschedule your appointment or surgery.
 We require that a mask or face covering be worn to your visit, procedure or surgery.
-If you do not have a face covering, one will be provided.

 Can I be seen by a doctor via teleconference? (telemedicine services)

 Yes, all of our Main Line HealthCare providers are seeing patients via video conference.
 Find out more about our telemedicine services.
 Our physicians are also available for in-person appointments, if needed.